baratine/bartil/README.md

 [Retwis](http://redis.io/topics/twitter-clone) that uses Bache in lieu of Redis.
 It serves to demonstrate that:

-1. Bache can easily replace Redis, and that
+1. Bache can replace Redis, and that
 2. you can use Bache/Baratine as your primary datastore instead of a traditional SQL database

 Redis commands in Retwis like: